 Much legend and lore surrounds the origin of St. Valentine’s Day.
 Historians generally agree that this celebration of love and devotion borrows elements from both ancient Roman and early Christian traditions.
 The holiday became popular in the early seventeenth century in Great Britain and is now celebrated in the United States, Canada, Mexico, the United Kingdom, France, and Australia.
 Read more

 On May 14th, local artist Tom Sherwood spoke about his artwork in a retrospective and walk-through of the exhibition, Tom Sherwood: A Golden Perspective, at the Lightcatcher building.
 If you missed the chance to participate, here’s another opportunity to learn more about Sherwood, his background, and his artwork.
-We hope you will be inspired to visit the exhibition if you haven't already, or encouraged to return again if you have.

 Whatcom Museum (WM): When and how did you first become interested in creating art?